 Antivirus fails to protect Small Business for these 5 Reasons

 All small businesses know they should be using antivirus and this often seen as a good first step to protecting your business from malicious software that will steal money from your banking account, or encrypt all your systems, therefore, holding you to ransom.
 However, it has been found, that cybercriminals are now improving and modifying this malicious software to defeat most of these products sometimes on an hourly basis.
 Often this results in an infected computer which has protection installed.
+This is why we developed a world-leading Security-Operation-Center in a box to give small business the capabilities of an enterprise (read more about our brAIn box).

 Below we will explain 5 reasons why it doesn’t stop current infections and doesn’t mitigate all risks for small businesses.